Importing Goods Into Canada

 When procuring goods from suppliers outside of Canada, Canada Customs and Revenue Agency requires that certain forms be duly completed by the supplier and accompany the goods (attached to the waybill).
 Failure to do so will result in delays at customs and possibly higher duty rates.

-- Canada Customs Invoice or Supplier's commercial invoice (dependant on the value)
+Canada Customs Invoice or Supplier's commercial invoice (dependent on the value)

 For further information on import regulations, please visit the Canada Revenue Agency website.